filecoin-project/filecoin-docs/docs/mine/hardware-requirements.md

 The hardware requirements for Filecoin mining are tied to the computational resources needed to _seal_ a sector and generating regular _Proof of Spacetime_ for every sealed sector (_WindowPoSt_).

-These are computationally expensive operations which depend on the sector sizes used by the [Filecoin network](https://network.filecoin.io) on which the miner is running -, testnet, mainnet etc.-.
-For reference, the requirements listed below correspond to **32GiB sectors**, as used by mainnet and some testnets (_calibration_).
+The Filecoin network requires storage providers to run computationally expensive operations.
+The cost of these operations depends on which network the storage provider is running; some testnets use a smaller sector size to increase the speeds of transactions artificially.
+For reference, the requirements listed below correspond to **32GiB sectors**, as used by mainnet and some testnets.

 Different Filecoin Miner implementations may distribute sealing tasks differently, for example, using additional workers apart from the Miner.
 The following are _general_ requirements assuming all the mining operations are performed by the same machine.
 Resources needed by each operation are detailed later below.
 For a concrete example of hardware type and usage, see the [mining architectures](mining-architectures.md).